tjmahr/tjmahr.github.io/_notes/2026-08-28-pairwise-differences.md

-We have listeners transcribe children's speech, and to filter out potentially unreliable listeners, we will select the first 2 listeners that are within 10 percentage points (.10 on proportion units) of each other.
+We have listeners transcribe children's speech, and to filter out potentially unreliable listeners, we will select the first 2 listeners that are within 10 percentage points (.10 proportion units) of each other.

 <pre class='chroma'>